 STATEMENT OF PURPOSE

 Part of the oceanic mesocosm, Anaphoria, located 1,000 miles from the nearest major land mass, is 6,432 square miles with a population of 43,234 (1990 census).
-No place on earth can rival its human diversity-73 [+ 5 now recently discovered in 2012-13] different ethnic groups- and it is just this diversity that is responsible for so many misconceptions about Anaphoria in the west; often only a single group is presented as "representing" the entire island.
+No place on earth can rival its human diversity-73 [+ 5 now recently discovered in 2012-13] different ethnic groups- and it is just this diversity that is responsible for so many misconceptions about Anaphoria in the west; often only a single group is presented as "representing" the entire island of city-states.

 Known even to its inhabitants as the "Isle of Exiles" because it has so long been home and host to expatriates from all over the globe, Anaphoria's myths and history feature many outcasts who appear from distant lands and inadvertently help overcome local crises.
 Researchers are often baffled to discover even inhabitants who have never been off the island referring to themselves as "foreigners".
 Eugenio Barba summed it up on his recent visit: "Many of us have a desire to remain foreigners."